Monday PM Forecast: dreary with more rain around the corner

 Many locations along and north of I-10 received over 4 inches of rain on Sunday.
 A break from substantial precipitation is expected through Wednesday, but it will remain gloomy.

-A DENSE FOG ADVISORY is in place for coastal areas into Tuesday morning.
+A DENSE FOG ADVISORY Tuesday morning for the entire WBRZ Viewing Area.
 Visibility of one-quarter mile or less could make driving difficult.
+Slow down and use low beam headlights.

 Tonight & Tomorrow: Overnight will be cloudy with patchy dense fog, especially near rivers, bayous and lakes.
 Low temperatures will stop near 60 degrees in the city with low 50s to the north and upper 60s to the south.
 Tuesday will have fog lifting to a low cloud deck with few breaks of sun.
 A stray shower is possible, but most areas will remain dry again.
 High temperatures will have a wide range with upper 60s in Baton Rouge, low 60s in southwest Mississippi and upper 70s near the coast.